Grete Stern (1904 – Wuppertal-Elberfeld, Germany – 1999, Buenos Aires, Argentina).

 With the rise of the Nazi Regime and the subsequent closure of the Bauhaus, Grete travels to London along with Horacio Coppola and Ellen Auerbach, where they re-open ringl+pit.
 One year later the studio is closed after Ellen is being forced to leave England and heads to the United States.
 In 1935 Grete travels to Buenos Aires with her then husband Horacio Coppola, where they settle permanently and continue their photographic and advertising practice, producing groundbreacking work impregnated with New-Vision ideas they had learnt in Europe.

-Among other photographs, her work includes complete series about the city of Buenos Aires, its architecture, landscapes of southern Argentina, life and crafts of Aboriginal Gran Chaco, and portraits of various Argentine artists and intellectuals besides the famous photomontages to illustrate dreams in “Psychoanalysis will help” published in the Argentine magazine Idilio between 1948 and 1952.
+Her work includes a number of photographic series about the city of Buenos Aires: its architecture, landscapes of southern Argentina, the life and crafts of Aboriginal Gran Chaco, and portraits of various argentinian artists and intellectuals.

 Sueños, (Dreams) is a series of photomontages that Grete Stern produced on a weekly basis for the women´s magazine Idilio, from 1948 to 1951.
 The images were meant to illustrate the column El psicoanálisis le ayudará (Psycoanalys Will Help You).
 The women readers where invited to share their dreams that were subsequently analyzed by a psychologist and a sociologist working under the pseudonym Richard Rest.
 But it was the richly imaginative, technically outstanding, poetic images that Stern provided with her photomontages that really grasped the complex feelings at work in the dreams of the correspondents.